ganesh7shahane/morpheus/README.md

 **A bioisostere and R-group replacement tool for hit to lead and lead optimisation**

-Morpheus is an interactive web application for molecular decomposition, fragment replacement, and retrosynthetic analysis.
+Morpheus helps medicinal & computational chemists explore chemical space and thus create focused libraries around a hit or a lead molecule, by replacing a chosen scaffold or R-group fragment from the molecule with bioisosteres and evaluating the generated analogs.

-It helps medicinal & computational chemists explore chemical space and thus create focused libraries around a hit or a lead molecule, by replacing a chosen scaffold or R-group fragment from the molecule with bioisosteres and evaluating the generated analogs.
+It offers an interactive web application to perform retrosynthetic analyses and visualise interations of generated molecules with the target protein's binding pocket.

 ## Features

 ### 🧩 Molecule Decomposition
 - Input molecules via SMILES string or draw using the built-in Ketcher editor
 - Automatically decomposes molecules into ring and non-ring fragments
-- Visualize all fragments and select one for replacement
+- Visualize the scaffold and R-groups and select one of them for replacement

 ### 🔄 Bioisostere Replacement
 - Once selected, search for similar fragments from a curated database of ChEMBL-derived fragments